Christmas bells are ringing!

 Christmas bells are ringing!"

 Ah, Christmas time!
 When the trees are trimmed, presents are wrapped, and people form troupes and go around singing Christmas Songs.
 It's just one of the ways to establish that it's that time of the year again.

-Carolers are often used in works to establish the season, and help create the environment.
-But they differ from other such things, Christmas trees, lights, wreathes and holly and mistletoe in that carolers are actual characters and thus are able to interact with each other and at times affect the plot of the story.
+Carolers are often used in works to establish the season and help create the environment.
+But they differ from other such things, Christmas trees, lights, wreaths and holly and mistletoe, in that carolers are actual characters and thus are able to interact with each other and/or with others, and at times can even affect the plot of the story.

 The carolers themselves can be anything from a family or group of friends who get together and go sing to people, to a full choir singing on the street corners or in the city parks in seasonal costume, often styled after nineteenth century England or early twentieth century America.
 While they are often shown in small choirs, this is not necessary; it may only be a single person going around singing to friends and neighbors (singing talent optional).